AdobeDocs/campaign-classic.en/help/configuration/using/data-model-best-practices.md

 ### Links {#links}

 Beware of the "own" integrity on large tables.
 Deleting records that have wide tables in "own" integrity can stop the instance.
-The table is locked and the deletions are made one by one.
+The table is locked, and the deletions are made one by one.
 So it's best to use "neutral" integrity on child tables that have large volumes.

 Declaring a link as an external join is not good for performance.
-The zero id record emulates the external join functionality.
+The zero-id record emulates the external join functionality.
 It is not necessary to declare external joins if the link uses the autopk.

 While it is possible to join any table in a workflow, Adobe recommends defining common links between resources directly in the data structure definition.